joachimdalen/DevUI/src/components/Accordion/README.md

 </Accordion>
 ```

-For more exapmples, see `Accordion.stories.tsx`
+For more examples, see `Accordion.stories.tsx`

 # Accordion Group